Skip to main content

 Key Findings from This Research

-• Because of its station density, scientists can use the recently expanded UMRB mesonet network for satellite calibration and validation research.
+• With its growing station density, scientists can use the expanded UMRB mesonet network for satellite calibration and validation research.

-• Using in situ soil moisture data to improve inputs to land surface models can reduce model uncertainty for products and forecasts related to drought and flood events.
+• Incorporating on-the-ground soil moisture station data into land surface models can reduce uncertainty for products related to drought and flood tracking and forecasts events.

-• For areas where multiple stations were located within a SMAP grid cell, links between soil moisture and vegetation health were stronger when using the in situ-adjusted SMAP soil moisture products versus the unadjusted SMAP products.
-Tracking and understanding links between soil moisture and plant health could better support informed decision-making and communications around fire risk, forage production, and ecological drought.
+• Where multiple stations existed within a SMAP grid cell, the relationship between soil moisture and vegetation health was stronger when using the station-adjusted SMAP products than the unadjusted SMAP products.
+Tracking and understanding these links between soil moisture and plant health can better support informed decision-making and communication around fire risk, forage production, and ecological drought.

 Key Regions